Billing & Payment of Fees

 When a student registers for any class or receives any service from Charter Oak State College the student accepts full responsibility to pay all tuition, fees, and other associated costs.

-Students are able to view and print a Statement of Activity through the Acorn Portal.
+Students are able to view and print a Statement of Activity through the MyCharterOak Portal.
 Billing statements are also available with historical activity.
 These statements should be used for any student submitting for reimbursement.
-No other statement can be provided.
+No other statement will be provided.

 A student’s failure to attend class or receive a bill does not absolve the student of financial responsibility as described above.

-If a student wishes to appeal charges on their account, he or she must appeal in writing, to the Provost, within 15 days of the end of the semester.
+If a student wishes to appeal charges on their account, he or she must appeal in writing with justification, to the Provost, within 15 days of the end of the semester.

 If a student fails to pay his/her account by the scheduled due date, Charter Oak State College may place a financial hold on the student account, preventing future course registration and/or receipt of other College services, transcripts of grades or other official papers.